lidasong/zjlab/README.md

 # zjlab

-> this cli is based @vue/cli and @vue/cli-service
+> this cli is based on @vue/cli and @vue/cli-service
+> zjlab is created for zhejianglab fellowers to quickly develop our customized project, and zjlab cli is just one cli, do all things, includes create/develop/build/analyze and ...

-we can init project by our template, and quick develop our apps.
+with zjlab cli, we can init project by our private template, and quickly develop、debug、build our apps.